davecranwell/inline-styler/README.md

 Additionally, among the email clients who do support CSS, support for individual CSS properties is variable.
 The Inline Styler will analyse your CSS and estimate a compatibility rating across all the email clients as a whole, alerting you to any particular properties likely to reduce compatibility.

-You can see a working example of this service at http://inlinestyler.torchboxapps.com.
+## Usage

-To use this app, CSS to be "inlined" must be presented in the HTML either
+To use this app, CSS you wish to be "inlined" must be declared in the HTML either:

  - linked absolutely e.g `<link rel="stylesheet" href="http://mysite.com/styles.css" />` or
  - provided in a `<style>` block in the `<head>` of the HTML, without `@imports`